 Define your shared client persona by asking questions like who are you selling to, what industries would be interested in the product/service, what size do companies need to be or what location do they need to be in, and who within a client company is qualified to buy.

-Invest in quality CRM tools which will ensure that client information is put into a system that can be viewed and utilized by all.
+Invest in quality CRM tools which will ensure that client information is put into a system that can be viewed and utilised by all.

 Set a common goal